Humanitarian crisis looms as SAPS blocks bid to illegal miners in Orkney

 Sibiya noted that Operation Vala Umgodi is yielding positive results nationwide.

-We have seized R5 million in cash and uncut diamonds worth R32 million through Operation Vala Umgodi,” Sibiya stated.

-The majority of those arrested include South Africans, Mozambicans, and Lesotho nationals.
+The majority of those arrested include South Africans, Mozambicans, and Basotho nationals.

 However, concerned community members in Matlosana and other mining areas have expressed worries about a potential humanitarian crisis stemming from the operation.
 Many miners, fearing imprisonment, have remained trapped underground for extended periods, sometimes going days without food or water.